Strengthen Injured Knees with These Exercises

 - Lay face down on a yoga mat.
 Your knees should be bent and your feet flat on the mat.

-- Stretch the leg you are going to work out as far as you can.
-Then, raise your straight leg out to the same height of your bent knee.
+- Stretch out the leg you are going to work as far as you can.
+Then, raise your straight leg out to the same height as your bent knee.

 - Keep it in the air for 3 seconds.
 Then slowly and smoothly return it to the starting position.

 - Do eight repetitions of this with each knee.

 2. Lateral knee elevations

 Lateral knee elevations are an activity that works your abductors and adductors.
 This also works the muscles that surround your knees.

-Using this exercise reduces joint stiffness and helps to increase healing time after hits or pain.
+Using this exercise reduces joint stiffness and helps to increase healing time for injured knees or pain.

 - On a yoga mat, lay on your side with your lower leg bent and your upper leg completely stretched out.